pramnora/python/library/turtle/shapes/README.md

 PROGRAM: SECOND DRAFT

-Next, I decided to change the above code into becoming a function call, instead;
+Next, I decided to change the above code into becoming
+a self-contained function call;
-with the function having a specific shape name.
+with the function having 'a specific shape name';
+because it was a function call...
+I decided to call it by passing in a number of variable arguments, namely:
+length/degrees/totalSides.

 >>import turtle
 >>def drawSquare(length,degrees,totalSides):